BenjaminCarpenter480/eidf-docs/docs/services/registry/working-with.md

 ### Using in a Job

 Use the image name from the pull command for the repository.
-For example, this could be `registry.eidf.ac.uk/nvidia-cache/nvidia/k8s/cuda-sample:nbody` which is our EIDF Registry cached version of the [NVIDIA sample](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/k8s/containers/cuda-sample): `nvcr.io/nvidia/k8s/cuda-sample:nbody`.
+For example, this could be `registry.eidf.ac.uk/nvidia-cache/nvidia/k8s/cuda-sample:nbody` which is the ECIR cached version of the [NVIDIA sample](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/k8s/containers/cuda-sample): `nvcr.io/nvidia/k8s/cuda-sample:nbody`.

 This is an example using an image and secret to access the registry.
 Replace the appropriate values with your own configuration.